-This post is a synopsis of Google’s SEO guide for beginners.
-Google’s documentation is a 32 page guide – this is shorter and concise.
+This post is a beginners guide to ranking higher on Google.
+Google’s documentation is a 32-page guide – this is shorter and concise.

 Put Your Users First

-Often too much priority is optimising for Google and not for visitors.
+Often too much priority is in optimising for Google and not for visitors.
 This is the wrong way around.
-Always optimise your website first for your visitors first.
+Always optimise your website first for your visitors first – content is hugely important.

-A great user experience keeps visitors on your website – a ranking signal – and it keeps users coming back.
+A great user experience keeps visitors on your website – a ranking signal – and it encourages users to come back.

 What is Search Optimisation?

-Optimisation helps Google understand what each page is about and what your website topic is.
+Optimisation helps Google understand what each page is about and what your page topic is.
 It can make crawling your website easier and help Google know what are the most important pages.

 Optimisation will have a small effect on your Adwords quality score.

 - Meta Descriptions